Don’t fall for cheap promises; turn to real professionals for your PR needs

 It’s important to understand that good PR comes with strong ethical standards, as stipulated by the Public Relations Society of America and the Barcelona Declaration of Measurement Principles.
 Beware of any company that does not prominently demonstrate its adherence to these standards.
 Reputable PR firms are willing to work with your company to provide you with integrated, ethical PR strategies, whatever your budget.

 At Axia, we combine valuable content and targeted audience engagement initiatives mixed with compelling campaigns and honorable ethics to improve your public image and market position.
 To us, that’s what good PR is all about, so it’s what we bring to every client on a consistent basis.
-Download our free e-book Maximizing Your Public Relations Investment or contact us today.
+Download our e-book Maximizing Your Public Relations Investment or contact us today.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter at @axiapr.